-If you'd rather see a state-by-state breakdown, here's a table of the average tax returns in 2018:
+If you'd rather see a state-by-state breakdown, here's a table of the average tax returns in 2021.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.
-The Motley Fool has a Disclosure Policy.
-The Author and/or The Motley Fool may have an interest in companies mentioned.